Privacy Policy

 Dubai, UAE

-In individual cases, third parties may be responsible for the processing of personal data, or joint responsibility may exist with third parties.
+In individual cases, third parties may be responsible for processing personal data, or joint responsibility with third parties may exist.
 We will be happy to provide data subjects with information about the respective responsibility upon request.

 2. Terms and legal basis